Jakubeich/Jakubeich/README.md

 [![](https://visitcount.itsvg.in/api?id=Jakubeich&label=Profile%20Views&color=0&icon=5&pretty=true)](https://visitcount.itsvg.in)

 ### About me:
-I am 18 years old and I am from the Czech Republic, I am high school student studying the specialization of programming and network administration but I am probably most interested in programming.
+I am an 18-year-old passionate developer from the Czech Republic.
+As a high school student majoring in programming and network administration, I've always found my heart gravitating towards programming.
+There's just something about turning ideas into code that excites me!

 ### Connect with me: